bejondshao/bejondshao.github.io/source/resume_en.md

 2009-2013 : Dalian University of Technology，Software engineering，bachelor degree。

-工作经历
+Work Experience
 ----

 **[Beijing Shiji Kunlun Software Co., Ltd.](http://www.shijinet.cn)（2016/05 - by now）**
 > I work on intelligent hotel service management system for five-star hotels, not only to solve hotel front office staff's problems, but also to make customers have a better experiences on their trip.
-I'm responsible for Mobile PMS and Hotel Check-in Kiosk.
+I'm responsible for Mobile PMS and Kiosk self-help system.

 * Participate in the compnay and become a full member in advance in 2 months.
 Become the leader of the projects that worked on.
 * Responsible for technology leadership, such as Springboot, camel, keycloak, rabbitmq etc. As a leader, I always do the resarch and make a demo for my workmates.